Primary Causes of Mold in Buildings

 - Insufficient exhaust fans in the kitchen, just like in the bathroom, could lead to mold there too.
 Imagine a boiling pot of water steaming the kitchen up without the use of the fan.

-- Poor insulation is another culprit for mold growth, particularly in rooms over a garage or other cold space.
+- Poor insulation is another culprit for mold growth in buildings, particularly in rooms over a garage or other cold space.

 What to Look for When Checking for Mold?

-Once you know what causes mold, too much moisture where it doesn’t belong, it’s easier to understand what to look for so you can prevent it.
+Once you know what causes mold growth in buildings, too much moisture where it doesn’t belong, it’s easier to understand what to look for so you can prevent it.

 If you find black, brown or green fuzzy spots or patches around your home, that’s a sure sign of a serious problem.
 This can be a sign that there is not only mold where you find it, but it could also be where you can’t even look, like behind walls and ceilings.